sm2302-aug23/grp-r-catculus/README.md

 # gen_collatz(36)
 ```

-We can then apply the function `gen_collatz` to starting integers ranging from 1-10,000 and store the results of the sequence in a tibble, along with other information such as the length of the sequence, parity (odd or even) and the maximum value in the sequence.
+Next, we create a function of the Collatz Conjecture iteration sequence called `gen_collatz` by developing a  `collatz_first` function to obtain the following number in the sequence.

 ```
 # Apply function to all integers from 1-10,000 and store in a tibble